TheArchives/ArchBlock/README.md

 ArchBlock
 =========
 mostly of the credits goes to gdude2002
-And some to Marfjeh and Deferment to translate and tweak the plugin for our server.
+And some to Marfjeh and Deferment to translate and tweak the plugin for our server, such as ofcource translating, changed commands for legacy support for the players. we want to keep the same commands form our old plugin.
 You are free to refork this plugin, or fork the original project: https://github.com/TheArchives/ArchBlock

 Compiling
 ---------